All Episodes

 The song Smooth Criminal was covered by the group Alien Ant Farm.

-You ever heard of the apparently they shot to number it was the first song off their album, and they shot to number one in Australia with it, the Billboard Chart.
+It was the first song off their album, and they shot the number one in Australia with it, the Billboard chart.

-Miles Davis covered human nature.
+Miles Davis covered Human Nature, okay?

-And Chris Cornell covered Billy Jean.
+And Chris Cornell covered Billie Jean.

 And then some people are telling me that, hey, Rush, come on, weird Al Yankovic.